mspass-team/mspass/docs/source/user_manual/importing_tabular_data.rst

 in combination with MsPASS to handle novel research problems.
 As a result, we created a special API to interact with data managed by an Antelope database.
-The MsPASS API aims to loosely mimic core SQL functionality using pandas :code:`DataFrame`s as the intermediary.
+The MsPASS API aims to loosely mimic core SQL functionality using the pandas :code:`DataFrame` implementation as the intermediary.

 A python class called :py:class:`DatascopeDatabase<mspasspy.preprocessing.css30.datascope.DatascopeDatabase>`